xuewuzhang-UTSW/PyHI/README.md

 # PyHI
+V007: It now can read a 3D map from a helical reconstruction, and generate 2D projection images and power spectra.
+It is useful for learning.
+Also fixed a bug that leads to incorrect calculation of the displayed repeate distance in Tab1 (which did affect the indexing or the final outputs of rise and twist).

 V006: Tab1: can read stacks (.mrc or .mrcs) of power spectra; Tab2: can highlight Bessel peaks and their Bessel orders based on the current refined lattice.
 (Note on 1/28/2025: Thanks to Ruizhi Peng, a bug (issue #5) was noticed and fixed).